Polarized Perspectives (A Childs Point of View)

 Children can learn some fairly amazing things when they stare at the sky at dusk while wearing polarized sunglasses.

-Our family lived in suburban Illinois when I was a child.
+Our family lived in the suburbs of Chicago, Illinois when I was a child.
 Like most families, we would travel to visit our grandparents occasionally, or our grandparents would come to visit us.
 One memorable day, my grandfather came to visit and brought a pair of new polarized sunglasses with him.
 Grandpa was a photographer, so he had a good time explaining to us how these glasses worked.
-I was five or six years old.
+I was five or six years old, still naturally curious, and asking the simple questions a five year old asks that confound those who have already forgotten their own simple misunderstandings.
 Grandpa eventually gave up trying to explain, gave me the glasses, and said ‘Put them on, go outside, and look around’.

 Sometimes During The Day